SpringBoard-Data-Management/CrossDoxApiDemo/README.md

 An example of using the CrossDox API using a simple console application

 # Build
-Clone this repo
+Clone this repo.

-Use the App.config template to create the App.config file Build and run.
+Use the App.config template to create the App.config file.

+Build and run.